What’s the Difference Between a Surety Bond and a Contract Bond?

-So, for starters: what’s the difference between a surety bond and default insurance?
+So, for starters: What’s the difference between a surety bond and a contract bond?
 Which do you need to stay safe?

-Today, Brenda Jo Robyn, founder of Competitive Edge Insurance, is here to give us the spiel, including the difference, benefits and risks, and what you need.
+Today, Brenda Jo Robyn, founder of Competitive Edge Insurance, is here on camera to give us the spiel; including the differences, benefits and risks, and what you need.
 Let’s dive in.

 What is a Surety Bond?

-There are three parties involved in a surety bond.
+There are three parties involved in a surety bond, including:

 A surety bond is a contract where one party (the surety company) guarantees the performance of certain obligations in a contract of the second party (the principal or the insured) to a third party (the obligee).